maliMirkec/personal-website/site/articles/my-favorite-chrome-extensions-for-web-development-mostly-2023.md

 I find these options essential for improving the site’s SEO health.

-{% cldnryimg "SEO_Minion_grebhh" "Screenshot of a UI Dev Newsletter page with SEO Minion extension highlighting page links."
-759 483 %}
+{% cldnryfetch "SEO_Minion_grebhh" "Screenshot of a UI Dev Newsletter page with SEO Minion extension highlighting page links." %}

 ## Social Share Preview

 Last month I developed [a serverless function that generates OG images](/articles/how-to-create-dynamic-og-images-with-serverless-function-and-sharp/) on my site, and I have used Social Share Preview extension to make it easier to preview my OG image.
 This extension shows the page preview for Facebook, Twitter, and LinkedIn.

-{% cldnryimg "Social_Share_Preview_dzpysg" "Screenshot of a UI Dev Newsletter page with Social Share Preview extension highlighting preview on Facebook."
-759 461 %}
+{% cldnryfetch "Social_Share_Preview_dzpysg" "Screenshot of a UI Dev Newsletter page with Social Share Preview extension highlighting preview on Facebook." %}

 ## Twitter Links

 Twitter Links isn’t available on Chrome Store, but you can [download it from GitHub](https://github.com/round/Twitter-Links-beta).
 I sometimes use it to check if someone shares my pages on Twitter.

-{% cldnryimg "Twitter_Links_xfjubj" "Screenshot of a Twitter Links extension showing a popup window with search results for UI Dev Newsletter link."
-759 436 %}
+{% cldnryfetch "Twitter_Links_xfjubj" "Screenshot of a Twitter Links extension showing a popup window with search results for UI Dev Newsletter link." %}

 ## WakaTime

 I am a big fan of [Wakatime](https://chrome.google.com/webstore/detail/wakatime/jnbbnacmeggbgdjgaoojpmhdlkkpblgi), and I’ve been using it since 2016 (I discovered that while writing my article [I do HTML and CSS for a living](/articles/i-do-html-and-css-for-a-living/) earlier this year).
 This software measures how you spend time on your computer.
 I have it installed in my VS Code and browser.
 That way, I could understand how much time I spent working, coding, browsing, etc.

-{% cldnryimg "Wakatime" "Screenshot of my Twitter profile showing a post about using Wakatime."
-759 462 %}
+{% cldnryfetch "Wakatime" "Screenshot of my Twitter profile showing a post about using Wakatime." %}

 ## Conclusion